 The container object is more flexible because you can use different dimensions and expressions within it.

-Getting started with container object is simple and easy.
+Getting started with container objects is simple and easy.
 To add a container object with multiple sheet objects, follow these steps:

 4. In the presentation tab, choose where the buttons/tabs for the container should display.
 The choices are top, left, bottom, right, and drop-down list at the top.
-Click on ok
+Click on ok.
+When finished with another formatting, including setting the font and active caption background in the caption tab.